-- f.
-Reinstall flail rod/bolt through flail tube with flails and spacers preassembled. - g.
-Tighten flail rod/bolt. - h.
+- 5. Inspect and replace missing or damaged components using only genuine Amity parts.
+Refer to the parts manual for the appropriate part numbers. - 6.
+Reinstall flail rod/bolt through flail tube with flails and spacers preassembled. - 7.
+Tighten flail rod/bolt. - 8.
 Close doors and run machine up to operating speed to check drum balance.
 If unbalanced, ensure flails opposite of replaced components are also new.
 If still unbalanced, tubes may need to be removed and rebalanced.